Custom-Roles-for-TTT/TTT-Custom-Roles/CREATE_YOUR_OWN_ROLE.md

 ## Before You Start
 In order to create your own role you will need to make sure you have downloaded tools to edit the following file types:

 - **.psd** - For this guide we will be using Photoshop but [GIMP](https://www.gimp.org/) is a great free alternative.
--   **.lua** - This can be done in Notepad in a pinch but at the very least we would reccomend  [Notepad++](https://notepad-plus-plus.org/).
+- **.lua** - This can be done in Notepad in a pinch but at the very least we would recommend [Notepad++](https://notepad-plus-plus.org/).
 - **.vmt and .vtf** - [VTFEdit](https://nemstools.github.io/pages/VTFLib-Download.html) is the best way to edit these files but if you know what you are doing there are plugins for other apps.

-In this guide we will be walking through how we made the Summoner role and you can download all the templates we am using [here](/templates).
+In this guide we will be walking through how we made the Summoner role and you can download all the templates we are using [here](/templates).

 Last thing to do before you are ready to get started is to unzip that file which should give you 4 .psd files and a folder like this: